-The Management Board is the managing body of the Austrian Post Group, and is bound to act in the company's best interests.
+The Management Board is the managing body of the Austrian Post Group and is bound to act in the company's best interests.
 It manages the business of the company on the basis of prevailing legal regulations, the Articles of Association and the by-laws.
 The by-laws for the Management Board stipulate the assignment of responsibilities and cooperation within the Management Board.
 They also define the information and reporting obligations of the Management Board as well as a catalogue of measures requiring the formal approval of the Supervisory Board.

-The Management Board discusses the current business development at Austrian Post, as well as strategic and operational issues within the context of meetings held at least every fourteen days.
-At these meetings decisions are made requiring the approval of the entire Management Board.
+The Management Board discusses the current business development at Austrian Post, as well as strategic and operational issues during meetings held at least every fourteen days.
+At these meetings decisions are made that require the approval of the entire Management Board.
 Moreover, the members of the Management Board continually exchange information about relevant activities and events with each other and with the responsible executives.

 A so-called Executive Management Council provides support to the Management Board in running the company.
-This leadership team consists of approximately 50 top level employees, and plays an advisory and supporting role with respect to all operational and strategic issues affecting Austrian Post.
+This leadership team consists of approximately 50 top-level employees and plays an advisory and supporting role with respect to all operational and strategic issues affecting Austrian Post.

 The Management Board regularly provides the Supervisory Board with timely and comprehensive information about all relevant issues relating to business development, including the assessment of the risk situation and risk management at Austrian Post and all key Group subsidiaries.
-Furthermore, in the spirit of good corporate governance, ongoing consultations take place between the respective chairmen of the Supervisory and Management Boards concerning those matters which fall under the jurisdiction of the Supervisory Board.
+Moreover, in the spirit of good corporate governance, ongoing consultations take place between the respective chairmen of the Supervisory and Management Boards concerning those matters which fall under the jurisdiction of the Supervisory Board.
 In particular, this includes discussions on the strategy, business development and risk management at the company.

-The Supervisory Board monitors and oversees the activities of the Management Board, and makes decisions on issues of fundamental importance as well as the strategic direction of the company.
+The Supervisory Board monitors and oversees the activities of the Management Board and makes decisions on issues of fundamental importance as well as the strategic direction of the company.
 The work of the Supervisory Board is characterised by a high level of openness.
 The intensive work carried out by Supervisory Board committees supports the Supervisory Board with a view to ensuring focused discussions and efficient decision making.

-The training programme initiated in the 2015 financial year has become an integral part of the Supervisory Board's work and was continued in 2016.
-The main focal points of its discussions were Turkey, the capital market and trends and security issues in information technology.
-The exchange of views with internal and external experts is particularly designed to deepen the market knowledge of the Supervisory Board members and intensify an exchange of experiences outside of the meetings.
+The training programme for the Supervisory Board has become an integral part of the Supervisory Board's work and was continued in 2017.
+The main focal points of the events were "Austrian Post - logistics solutions", "Banking landscape in Austria and Europe" and "The parcel and logistics market - national and international".
+The discussions held with internal and external experts are particularly designed to deepen the market knowledge of the Supervisory Board members and intensify an exchange of experiences outside of the meetings.

 In accordance with the stipulations of the Austrian Corporate Governance Code (C-Rule 36), the Supervisory Board carried out a self-evaluation of its work on the basis of a questionnaire.
-The Supervisory Board meeting held on August 10, 2016 dealt with the results of this assessment and the efficiency of its activities, especially its organisation and procedures.
+The Supervisory Board meeting held on August 8, 2017, dealt with the results of this assessment and the efficiency of its activities, especially its organisation and procedures.
 An analysis of the results shows that the Supervisory Board maintains high professional standards and operates in accordance with the key principles of good corporate governance.